jenkinsci/maven-artifact-choicelistprovider-plugin/README.md

-# ChoiceListProvider Extension to read ArtifactIds from Nexus Repository
+# MavenArtifact ChoiceListProvider
+## What is this?
-This Plugin adds an additional ChoiceListProvider to the "Extensible Choice Parameter" Plugin.
+This Plugin adds an additional ChoiceListProvider to famous <a href="https://wiki.jenkins-ci.org/display/JENKINS/Extensible+Choice+Parameter+plugin">Extensible Choice Parameter</a> Plugin.

-With this extension its possible to use the Lucene Service from a Nexus Repository to search for Artifacts using GroupId, ArtifactId and the Packaging.
+With this extension its possible to use the Lucene Service from a Nexus Repository to search for artifacts using groupId, artifactId and the packaging.

-# Changelog
+## Changelog
-## 24. May 2016
+### 24. May 2016
 * Initial Version